informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

   empty.
 (Same as ICS-07)
 - `client_type()`: Constructs the `ClientType` using the prefix `100-sov-celestia`.
 The name choice aligns with naming conventions across different light clients.
-Though, the number prefix is an arbitrary value adjustable in the future.
+However, the number prefix is an arbitrary value adjustable in the future.
 - `latest_height()`: Returns the `latest_height` from the `sovereign_params` of
   the `ClientState`.